 • Food products.

-The issue with toilet paper is somewhat more complicated.
-After several trips to the toilet in a short period of time, ordinary cheap toilet paper can start to scratch and irritate the skin, and if the urge is caught outside the house, wet wipes will help.
+Some more difficult question with toilet paper.
+After several trips to the toilet in a short period of time, regular cheap toilet paper can begin to scratch and irritate the skin, and if the urge is caught outside the house, wet wipes will help.
 It is preferable to use wipes with juice or vitamin E - these substances will help soothe inflamed skin.

 During preparation, it is recommended to regularly lubricate the anal area with cream - this will relieve irritation and help reduce the risk of inflammation caused by diarrhea and exposure to toilet paper.

-Foods that are difficult and take a long time to digest should be avoided; their remains can make it difficult for a doctor to examine the intestines.
-These include fatty and fried foods, tough meats, seeds, nuts, cereals, raw vegetables, vegetable and fruit skins, fruits with seeds and skins, cabbage (broccoli, white, cauliflower), lettuce, corn, legumes (beans, peas, chickpeas).
+Avoid foods that are difficult and take a long time to digest; their remains may make it difficult for a doctor to examine the intestines.
+These include fatty and fried foods, tough meats, seeds, nuts, grains, raw vegetables, skins of vegetables and fruits, fruits with seeds and skins, cabbage (broccoli, cabbage, cauliflower), lettuce, corn, legumes (beans, peas, chickpeas).

 24 hours before colonoscopy

 During this period, preparation enters its most important phase.
-Even if during the previous stage the patient ate only prescribed foods, the day before the procedure, you should refuse solid food and switch exclusively to liquid food.
-The reason is that bowel cleansing takes time; it will take at least a day to remove all the solid waste accumulated in the colon.
+Even if during the previous stage the patient ate only prescribed foods, the day before the procedure you should give up solid food and switch exclusively to liquid nutrition.
+The reason is that bowel cleansing takes time; It will take at least a day to remove all the solid waste accumulated in the colon.

-It is very important that during this period of preparation of the study, the body receives a sufficient amount of fluid.
+It is very important that during this period of preparation for the study the body receives sufficient quantity liquids.
 The patient can drink any clear, colorless liquids; It is advisable to drink at least a glass every hour.
-This includes pure water, tea and coffee without the addition of milk or cream, low-fat broth, mineral water.
-Colored liquids, especially red ones, should be avoided - the doctor can confuse their remains with blood during an examination of the internal surface of the intestine, which makes it difficult to make a diagnosis.
+This includes pure water, tea and coffee without adding milk or cream, low-fat broth, mineral water.
+Colored liquids, especially red ones, should be avoided - the doctor may confuse their remains with blood during the examination inner surface intestines, which will complicate the diagnosis.

-Preparations now include the final disposal of any remaining waste.
-Colon cleansing is performed with the help of a laxative prescribed by a doctor.
+Preparation in this moment includes final disposal of any remaining waste.
+Colon cleansing is done using a laxative prescribed by a doctor.
 As a rule, it is recommended to take a laxative in two doses: 12 hours before the examination and 6 hours before it.
-For example, if the colonoscopy is scheduled for 6-7 am, the first dose is taken at noon the day before, and the second dose is taken shortly before midnight.
+For example, if a colonoscopy is scheduled to be performed at 6-7 a.m., then the first dose is taken at noon the day before, and the second dose is taken shortly before midnight.

-After taking a laxative, a person's intestines will begin to expel waste at an accelerated rate, leading to diarrhea.
-In addition to diarrhea, the patient may experience abdominal cramps, bloating, discomfort, nausea, and even vomiting.
+After taking a laxative, a person's intestines will begin to push out waste at an accelerated rate, resulting in diarrhea.
+In addition to diarrhea, the patient may experience abdominal cramps, bloating, discomfort, nausea and even vomiting.
 If a person has hemorrhoids, they can become inflamed, which will add even more discomfort.

-You will have to sit in the toilet for a long time, so it is recommended to equip it in advance with the maximum available comfort.
-A footstool, an interesting book, a tablet with a game - all this will help brighten up long hours on the toilet.
-Pre-purchased soft toilet paper and wet wipes (or wet toilet paper) with anti-inflammatory and moisturizing impregnation, as well as creams and lotions will help reduce skin irritation after frequent trips to the toilet.
+You will have to sit in the toilet for a long time, so it is recommended to arrange it in advance with the greatest possible comfort.
+A stool for your feet, an interesting book, a tablet with a game - all this will help brighten up long hours on the toilet.
+Purchased in advance soft toilet paper and wet wipes (or wet toilet paper) with anti-inflammatory and moisturizing impregnation, as well as creams and lotions will help reduce skin irritation after frequent trips to the toilet.

 If your doctor has not prescribed specific laxatives, you can take the following:

 Castor oil in the amount of 2 tbsp. l.
-If it is difficult to swallow pure oil, it can be dissolved in a glass of a fermented milk product (yogurt, kefir, fermented baked milk).
+If it is difficult to swallow pure butter, it can be dissolved in a glass of fermented milk product (yogurt, kefir, fermented baked milk).

 2/3 cup of a thirty percent solution of magnesium sulfate.
-Magnesia is extremely unpleasant in taste, so you can drink it with light sweet juice, squeeze lemon into a glass with a laxative, add ginger or some other substance with a pleasant smell.
+Magnesia has an extremely unpleasant taste, so you can wash it down with light sweet juice, squeeze lemon into a glass of laxative, add ginger or other substances with a pleasant smell.

 In some cases, the doctor may suggest that the patient use an enema.
-This is done either on the evening before the examination, or a couple of hours before it.
-Usually use a 1.5 liter enema and fill it with warm water.
-The enema is repeated until practically clean and clear drain waters appear.
+This is done either the evening before the examination or a couple of hours before it.
+Usually use a 1.5 liter enema and fill it warm water.
+The enema is repeated until almost clean and clear drainage water appears.

 Preparing for a colonoscopy using osmotic laxatives

-Although the enema is certainly effective, the process of preparing and applying it yourself can be difficult and unpleasant for the patient.
-Modern drugs come to the rescue, in particular, osmotic laxatives containing macrogol.
-The effectiveness of bowel cleansing with preparations containing macrogol depends only on the volume of the drunk solution.
-It is necessary to consume at least three to four liters; fortunately, since the days of magnesium sulfate, medicine has stepped forward and their taste is not so disgusting.
-As a last resort, you can always use a sweetener or flavoring like lemon juice or ginger.
+Although the enema is certainly effective, its process self-cooking and application can be difficult and unpleasant for the patient.
+They come to the rescue modern drugs, in particular, osmotic laxatives containing macrogol.
+The effectiveness of intestinal cleansing with drugs containing macrogol depends only on the volume of the solution drunk.
+It is necessary to consume at least three to four liters; Fortunately, since the days of magnesium sulfate, medicine has stepped forward and their taste is not so disgusting.
+IN as a last resort, you can always use a sweetener or flavoring agent like lemon or ginger juice.

-The advantage of macrogol-based laxatives is that they do not cause dehydration of the body, and even vice versa - the osmotically active substances contained in them retain the water entering the intestines, thereby contributing to the washing and cleansing of the intestines at the enema level.
-Osmotic laxatives are especially good for cleaning the descending colon and sigmoid colon, where water from an enema may not reach.
+The advantage of laxatives based on macrogol is that they do not cause dehydration of the body, and even vice versa - they contain osmotically active substances retain water entering the intestines, thereby facilitating rinsing and cleansing of the intestines at the enema level.
+Osmotic laxatives are especially good for cleaning the descending colon and sigmoid colon, where the water from the enema may not reach.

-Trade names of preparations containing macrogol - Forlax, Lavacol, Fortrans.
-As a rule, the dose of the drug is calculated based on the weight of the patient - one sachet of the drug dissolved in 1 liter of water for every 15-20 kg of the patient's body weight.
-Since it is difficult to immediately consume such a volume of water, the patient is recommended to drink a glass of solution every 20 minutes.
+Trade names of drugs containing macrogol are Forlax, Lavacol, Fortrans.
+As a rule, the dose of the drug is calculated based on the patient’s weight - one sachet of the drug dissolved in 1 liter of water for every 15-20 kg of the patient’s body weight.
+Since it is difficult to immediately drink such a volume of water, the patient is recommended to drink a glass of the solution every 20 minutes.

-If Fortrans is suitable for patients without complications, then Forlax is designed specifically for those who, for health reasons, are not able to drink so much liquid (for example, for people suffering from cardiovascular diseases or stomach ulcers).
+If Fortrans is suitable for patients without complications, then Forlax is designed specifically for those who, for health reasons, are not able to drink so much fluid (for example, for people suffering from cardiovascular diseases or peptic ulcer stomach).
 The drug is dissolved in a glass of water and taken either two sachets once a day (in the morning), or two sachets in the morning and evening for three days before the day of the examination.
-When using Forlax, an enema cannot be avoided - a couple of hours before the procedure, it is advisable to give yourself one small enema.
+When using Forlax, an enema cannot be avoided - it is advisable to give yourself one small enema a couple of hours before the procedure.

-You can neither eat nor drink (not even water).
-This prohibition arose for a reason - due to the presence of water in the stomach, colonoscopy can cause vomiting, which can choke a patient under general anesthesia.
-Some medical institutions require a longer period of abstinence from water (up to 8 hours), so it is recommended to find out this issue in advance.
+You can't eat or drink (not even water).
+This prohibition arose for a reason - due to the presence of water in the stomach, colonoscopy can cause vomiting, which a patient under general anesthesia can choke on.
+Some medical institutions require a longer period of abstinence from water (up to 8 hours), so it is recommended to clarify this issue in advance.

 How is the examination carried out?
-When it is carried out, the patient will have a gown and, as a rule, nothing more.
-An anesthetic is usually used.
-General anesthesia is given by intravenous injection, but local anesthesia is sometimes used; in this case, the doctor gives the patient an injection of a sedative drug or tablets.
+When it is performed, the patient will wear a gown and, as a rule, nothing more.
+Anesthesia is usually used.
+General anesthesia is carried out using intravenous injection, but is sometimes used local anesthesia; in this case, the doctor gives the patient an injection sedative or gives pills.

-The patient lies sideways on the table, pulling his knees to his chest.
+The patient lies sideways on the table with his knees drawn up to his chest.
 The doctor inserts the colonoscope into the rectum through the anus.
-The tube of the colonoscope is long enough so that the colonoscope can go through all the bends of the intestine, and the doctor can accurately examine the entire large intestine, examine each of its mucous folds.
-The colonoscope has a light element, and it is able to pump air.
+The colonoscope tube is long enough so that the colonoscope can go through all the bends of the intestine, and the doctor can conduct an accurate examination of the entire large intestine, examining each of its mucous folds.
+The colonoscope has a light element and is capable of pumping air.
 The air expands the lumen of the intestine, which allows the doctor to better examine it.

-At the tip of the tube is a small video camera that sends an image of the inside of the intestine to a monitor.
-Colonoscopy also allows the insertion of instruments into the intestine, with the help of which tissue samples are taken, polyps and other abnormal formations are removed.
+At the tip of the tube there is a small video camera that sends an image of the inside of the intestine to the monitor.
+Colonoscopy also allows the insertion of instruments into the intestines, with the help of which tissue samples are taken and polyps and other abnormal formations are removed.

 results

 A negative result is the best.
-This means that during the examination, the doctor did not reveal diseases or signs of inflammation in the colon.
-For elderly patients, the doctor may recommend that they be re-examined for rectal cancer in 7-10 years (if the patient has no other risk factors besides age).
-If a negative result is due to an inability to fully examine the bowel due to residual stools, the doctor will likely recommend a new colonoscopy.
+This means that during the examination the doctor did not identify diseases or signs of inflammation in the colon.
+For older patients, your doctor may recommend that you be retested for colorectal cancer in 7 to 10 years (unless the patient has other risk factors besides age).
+If negative result caused by the inability to fully examine the intestines due to residual stool, the doctor will most likely recommend a repeat colonoscopy.

 A positive result is when the doctor has identified pathologies in the colon (polyps, altered tissue, and so on).
 As a rule, if the presence of polyps is detected, then there is nothing to worry about, since most of them are benign formations, but some may be precancerous.
-The discovered polyps are sent to the laboratory for analysis to determine whether they are benign, precancerous or malignant tumors.
-Depending on the size and number of polyps, your doctor may schedule follow-up colonoscopy exams.
-If the number of polyps is very small, literally one or two pieces, and their diameter is not more than 1 cm, then the subsequent colonoscopy is performed only after five years.
-If there are more polyps, their size is increased, or laboratory analysis has shown that they have certain characteristics, the doctor may recommend a procedure in three years (in the absence of other risk factors).
-If the polyps turned out to be malignant, then in this case a colonoscopy may be required after 3-6 months.
+Detected polyps are sent to a laboratory for analysis to determine whether they are benign, precancerous, or malignant tumors.
+Depending on the size and number of polyps, your doctor may prescribe the frequency of subsequent colonoscopy examinations.
+If the number of polyps is very small, literally one or two, and their diameter is no more than 1 cm, then a subsequent colonoscopy is carried out only after five years.
+If there are more polyps, their size is increased, or laboratory analysis shows that they have certain characteristics, the doctor may recommend the procedure after three years (in the absence of other risk factors).
+If the polyps turn out to be malignant, then a colonoscopy may be required after 3-6 months.

 When is a repeat colonoscopy performed?